bw-math/bw-math/source/assignments/classwork/statistics/02_GRAPHICAL_REPRESENTATIONS.rst

     c.
 Find the class frequencies.

-    D
+    d.
+Using the frequency distribution, create a histogram of the sample.
+Sketch the histogram in your classwork notebook.
+Make sure to label the axes and classes.

+    e.
+What is the shape of this distribution?
+What does this tell you about this sample?

+2. Construct a cumulative frequency distribution for the 8 classes.

+    a.
+Using the *cumulative* frequency distribution, create a histogram of the sample.
+Sketch the cumulative histogram in your classwork notebook.
+Make sure to label the axes and classes.

+    b.
+Based on this histogram and distribution, what percent of the distribution is below the seventh class?
+Justify your answer.

+    c.
+Based on this histogram and distribution, estimate the median of this distribution.
+Justify your answer.

+    d.
+Based on this histogram and distribution, estimate the 25 :sup:`th` percentile of this distribution, i.e. find the class where at least 25 percent of the distribution is *below* it.

+3. Construct a boxplot using the *follower count* for the top twenty Twitter users.

+    a.
+Sketch the boxplot in your classwork notebook.
+Be sure to label the axes.
+In addition, label the points on the graph that correspond to the five-number summary: minimum, 1 :sup:`th` quartile, median, 2 :sup:`nd` quartile, maximum.

+    b.
+Based on this boxplot, what is the *75* :sup:`th` percentile of this distribution?

+    c.
+Based on this box plot, what is the *25* :sup:`th` percentile of this distribution?

+    d.
+Compare your answers in part *a* and *b* with your answers to *#2b* and *#2d*.
+Why are these answers different?
+Which answer is more accurate?
+Why?

+    e.
+Is the median of this distribution closer to the minimum value of the sample or the maximum value of the sample?

+4. Using *follower count* as the *response variable* and *tweet count* as the *indicator variable*, create a scatter plot of *follower count* vs. *tweet count*.

+    a.
+Sketch the scatter plot in your classwork notebook.
+Label your axes.

+    b.
+Describe the type of correlation seen in this graph.
+What does this tell you about the relationship between *follower count* and *tweet count*?

 A.P.
 Exam Practice
 ------------------

-?. **2021, Free Response, #5a-b** A research center conducted a national survey about teenage behavior.
+5. **2021, Free Response, #5a-b** A research center conducted a national survey about teenage behavior.
 Teens were asked whether they had consumed a soft drink in the past week.
 The following table shows the counts for three independent random samples from major cities.

 +-------+-----------+---------+-----------+-------+
 |       | Baltimore | Detroit | San Diego | Total |